A de Broglie-Bohm Model of Pure Shape Dynamics: $N$-body system: de Broglie-Bohm Pure Shape Dynamics Model

-where we have used $R^{\gamma}=e^{\gamma X}$, with $\gamma$ being some constant and $D=\dot X$ will play the role of the expansion of the universe, as we shall discuss below.
-The dynamical system associated with the Hamiltonian above reads
+where $D$ is the dilatational momentum introduced in footnote \ref{foot_dilatational}, with $\gamma$ being the homogeneity degree in the scale factor $L$ of the full potential, with $V(q)$ standing for the shape potential.
+The dynamical system associated with the Hamiltonian \eqref{Hamiltoniancl} reads:

-where $\kappa := p^2 e^{-\gamma\,X}$.
-Thus, this classical system coincides with the quantum model~\eqref{eqsofstatescale} iff $\gamma\equiv\,\alpha$, meaning that both models have the same homogeneity degree.
-From the Hamiltonian constraint~\eqref{Hamiltoniancl}, it immediately follows
+where $\kappa := p^2 L^{-\gamma}$.
+Thus, this classical system coincides with the quantum model~\eqref{eqsofstatescale} iff $\gamma\equiv\,\alpha$, meaning that both models must have the same homogeneity degree.